robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.1.1 Test Automation

 > [!IMPORTANT]
-> LO-test-level  recall the test levels Robot Framework is mostly used for (K1)
+> LO-test-level Recall the test levels Robot Framework is mostly used for (K1)

 Robot Framework is widely used at various levels of testing, primarily focusing on: